-Although there is no VBA Vlookup function, you can still call the Excel Vlookup function from VBA.
+Although there is no built-in VBA Vlookup function, you can still call the Excel Vlookup function from within your VBA code.

-Therefore, any of the built-in Excel functions can be accessed in VBA, using the following command:
+Therefore, any of the built-in Excel functions can be accessed in VBA, using the general command:

 The syntax for calling the VBA Vlookup function call is therefore: